mkstubley/mkstubley.github.io/_posts/2016-11-05-a-shameless-plug-for-Greg.md

 His albums are auditory *saudade* for long gone people and places, and a must-listen for anyone with poetic inclinations - or for lovers of melancholy in general.

-*you were a phonograph, i was a kid i sat with an ear close, just listening i was there when the rain tapped her way down your face you were a miracle...i was just holdin’ your space*
+*you were a phonograph, i was a kid<br>
+i sat with an ear close, just listening<br>
+i was there when the rain tapped her way down your face<br>
+you were a miracle...i was just holdin’ your space*

-This Empty Northern Hemisphere: <iframe width="560" height="315" src="https://www.youtube.com/embed/ffrz7XUCUr0" frameborder="0" allowfullscreen></iframe>
+This Empty Northern Hemisphere:
+{% include youtubePlayer.html id="ffrz7XUCUr0" %}

-Liars, ft. the Colorado Symphony Orchestra: <iframe width="560" height="315" src="https://www.youtube.com/embed/LOGmE7bKH8c" frameborder="0" allowfullscreen></iframe>
+Liars, ft. the Colorado Symphony Orchestra:
+{% include youtubePlayer.html id="LOGmE7bKH8c" %}

-Covering “The Trapeze Swinger”: <iframe width="560" height="315" src="https://www.youtube.com/embed/USom8PhOXgs" frameborder="0" allowfullscreen></iframe>
+Covering “The Trapeze Swinger”:
+{% include youtubePlayer.html id="USom8PhOXgs" %}